max-leontiev/url-in-title/README.md

 If there are so many alternatives, why does this extension exist?\
 These were my reasons, in order of importance:

 1. Other URL in title extensions ask for excessive permissions - namely, host permissions for `<all_urls>` (which shows up in Firefox as *Access your data for all websites*).
 I do not like this, even though I can look at the source code and see that nothing untoward is going on.
 This also goes against the best practices layed out by Mozilla in their [Request the Right Permissions](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/) article.
-See [Permissions](#permissions) for a more thorough discussion.
+See the [Permissions](#permissions) section for a more thorough discussion.

 2. Other URL in title extensions add the URL to every tab's title, and leave it there indefinitely.
 This is unnecessary and (in my opinion) a bit annoying.